VCityTeam/UD-SV/UD-Doc/Devel/3dtiles.md

   * The relationship between 3DTiles and GLTF (presented as the jpeg for 3D):
      - 3DTiles adds the hierarchy, the combination and the geographic coordinates
      - B3DM tiles usually

+#### For more in depth documentation
+Refer to the [3DTiles Specifications](https://github.com/CesiumGS/3d-tiles/tree/master/specification) on github, which also contains the official OGC [3D Tiles Specification 1.0](https://github.com/CesiumGS/3d-tiles/blob/master/specification/specification.pdf) document

 ### 3DTiles samples/example files
   * [3Dtiles samples](https://github.com/CesiumGS/3d-tiles/tree/master/examples)